jeremylo/ethical-voice/README.md

-# voicebot
+# Breathlessness data gathering and analysis project

-A UCL summer research project on voice bots that can function without internet access.
+This repository contains Jeremy Lo Ying Ping's UCL summer research project to develop a more ethical breathlessness data gathering and analysis tool for respiratory disease researchers.